 So we now have three days where we observe the Fed “surprising” markets with new information on the pace of tightening:

 - 06/19/2013, or the “taper tantrum,” when the Fed announced that they wanted to begin the conversation of tapering QE purchases of long-term government bonds and mortgage-backed securities, a signal of tightening.
+This was expected lead to higher interest rates, prompting debtors to rush into locking in lower rates now when refinancing, which is one of their big debt relief options.

 - 09/18/2013, or the “taper headfake,” when the Fed unexpectedly decided to hold off on tapering, a signal of looser monetary policy.